 The Vladimir Vysotsky Centre for Russian Studies

-A distinctive feature of the Centre is in addressing the following fundamental questions:
+A distinctive feature of the Centre is to address the following fundamental questions:

 - What is understood as Russian cultural identity and constitutes the quintessence of Russianness and the kernel of its values?